 Staff supported people to attend their annual physical health assessment and provided training to GP practices.
 The training included communication, reasonable adjustments and health inequalities for people with learning disabilities.
 We saw the team had recently alerted GP's of an NHS report highlighting constipation and poor bowel care as a leading cause of premature death in adults with a learning disability.
-We also saw staff had participated in a learning disability awareness day and had produced an innovative example of the Bristol stool chart made from chocolate brownies.
+We also saw staff had participated in a learning disability awareness day.